greatwitenorth/fibery-mcp-graphql/README.md

 # Fibery MCP GraphQL Server

-This is a Model Context Protocol (MCP) server that provides tools for interacting with Fibery's GraphQL API.
+This is a Model Context Protocol (MCP) server that provides tools to introspect the Fibery GraphQL API to help your LLM to write valid graphql queries and mutations.

 ## Features

-- **List Spaces**: Fetches and lists all available GraphQL spaces in your Fibery account
+- **List Spaces and Types**: Fetches and lists all available GraphQL spaces and types in your Fibery account
 - **Get Schema SDL**: Gets the complete GraphQL schema SDL for a Fibery space
 - **Validate Fibery GraphQL**: Validates a generated GraphQL query or mutation for Fibery against the known schema